Vermaa-satyam/movie-guide-app/README.md

 Main Cast: See a list of featured actors for each film.
 Plot Summary: A brief synopsis gives users a sense of the storyline without spoilers.
 Poster Display: High-quality movie posters add a visual flair to each search, enhancing the browsing experience.
 The app is responsive, ensuring a seamless experience across devices, and integrates data from the OMDb API to provide reliable, real-time information.
-Perfect for casual movie fans and film buffs alike, Movie Guide App makes it easy to find and enjoy movies with just a quick search!
+Perfect for casual movie fans and film buffs alike, Movie Guide App makes it easy to find and enjoy movies with just a quick search!..